oasis-tcs/openc2-jadn/jadn-v1.1.md

 against a logical combination of types.
 The single-character value indicates the combination type:
 * A = AND: data must be an instance of `allOf` the Choice types
 * O = OR: data must be an instance of `anyOf` the Choice types (at least one, short-circuit evaluated in field order)
-* X = XOR: data must be an instance of exactly `oneOf` the Choice types and no others
+* X = XOR: data must be an instance of exactly `oneOf` the Choice types

 #### 3.2.1.13 Extension Point
 The *extend* option is an assertion that an Enumerated, Choice, Array, Map or Record type MAY be incomplete and that